A STATEMENT FROM JODY AND BAYO REGARDING YELENA ISINBEYEVA AND THE IAAF RESPONSE:

 What was her favourite meet on the circuit?

 My favourite track is in Monte Carlo, however, my favourite meet would have to be Crystal Palace.
 I always felt so at home there given that I was based in London 4 months a year.
+She only had a few real significant injuries during her career, what did she feel was her secret for staying healthy?

 My intuition and instinct to self-preserve was guided by the level of pain and/or discomfort that pervaded my day to day lifestyle and training.